AppPETs/developer-guidelines/ImplementationPhase.md

 ### Cloud provider contact data (B2C)

 The user MUST be able to access all provider data that is relevant with regard to data protection.
-It MUST be possible to establish contact with the cloud service provider directly and to request that all data is deleted from the cloud (see → 2.2 Data deletion).
+It MUST be possible to establish contact with the cloud service provider directly and to request that all data is deleted from the cloud (see [Data deletion](PreImplementationPhase.md#data-deletion-b2c).

 ### Security by obscurity